Planets and Health Decoded: Ayurvedic, Dharmic Insights for Body–Mind Balance and Healing

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What daily practices does the article suggest?
+What simple practices does the article suggest for body-mind balance?